nextauthjs/next-auth/www/docs/providers/credentials.md

         // If you return null or false then the credentials will be rejected return null
         // You can also Reject this callback with an Error or with a URL:
-        // return Promise.reject(new Error('error message')) // Redirect to error page
+        // throw new Error('error message') // Redirect to error page
-        // return Promise.reject('/path/to/redirect')        // Redirect to a URL
+        // throw '/path/to/redirect'        // Redirect to a URL
       }
     }
   })